 Political Risk Analysis

 Berlin Risk understands the politics of doing business in challenging jurisdictions.
 This is why we are able to assist companies working internationally in managing risks linked to political interferences.

 We support our clients in reducing their exposure to political risks.
 Our expertise in conflict management enables us to offer specific advice ranging from dispute prevention to negotiation settlement.

 Key political risks for a company operating in a foreign country:

-- new regulations of the relevant business sector
+- New regulations in relevant business sector

-- discriminatory governmental action restricting continuity and control of business operations
+- Discriminatory governmental action restricting continuity and control of business operations

-- breach of public contract
+- Breach of public contract

-- security threats posed by political violence
+- Security threats posed by political violence

-- popular unrest and labour disputes due to social discontent
+- Popular unrest and labour disputes due to social discontent

-- political uncertainty following elections or regime collapse with far-reaching impact on business operations.
+- Political uncertainty following elections or regime collapse with far-reaching impact on business operations.

 Compliance Risk Management

 We support businesses in executing their compliance strategies.
 We develop risk-based procedures and best practice tools to meet regulatory requirements.
 With respect to “Know Your Counterparty” (KYC) we advise clients on building tiered due diligence programmes that fit their unique circumstances.